OpenIdentityPlatform/OpenIDM/openidm-samples/roles/provrole/src/main/resources/README.md

 One of the great features of OpenIDM Roles is the ability to provision a set of attributes based on role membership.

-Let's take a concrete example and continue with our Employee and Contractor roles example that was provided in the _crudops_ sample.
-This example will also build on _sample2b_ to provision user entries from Managed User to OpenDJ.

 As an employee of the company a worker should be added to a couple of groups in OpenDJ (presumably to get access to some internal applications): the Employees group and the Chat Users group.
 But as a Contractor, workers will be added to the Contractors group only.
 We also want the type of employee to be set properly in OpenDJ, based on the role allocated to